Jacob-Friesen/portfolio_website/README.md

 Portfolio Website
 =================

+** Note: This is the angular branch, so it is using many experimental features.
+It may break in most non modern browsers**

 My integrated interface portfolio website, which is the 5th major revision of my website.
 This site is [here](http://jacobfriesen.com).
 This is the culmination of my attempts at making an interface with no comprimises:

  * Single domain with no unecessary scripts/loads for any interface (A problem with most media query based adaptations)